-Req. # Requirement Emission Point Monitoring Req-23 Sampling ports and platforms must be provided on each stack, the final pollution control device.
-The ports must mee requirements of 40 CFR 60, Method 20.
-N/A EFSEC/95-02 Amendment 2, Condition 12 Req-24 Adequate permanent and safe access to the test ports mu provided.
-Other arrangements may be acceptable if approve EFSEC prior to installation.
-Adequate utilities for sampling testing equipment must be provided. ed by EU-2 N/A 40 CFR 60.8(e) WAC 463-78-115 EFSEC/95-02 Amendment 2, Condition 13 Req-25 Operation and maintenance manuals for all equipment that has potential to affect emissions to the atmosphere must be devel Copies of the manuals must be available to EFSEC or the author representative of EFSEC.
-If a failure to follow the requirement the manuals results in excess emissions that failure man considered credible evidence that the event was caused by po- inadequate operation or maintenance for purposes of applying v 173-400-107. oped.
-EU-2 orized nts of y be oor or N/A EFSEC/95-02 Amendment 2, Conditions 19.1 & 19.2 Req-26 Permittee must hold SO_2 allowances not less than the total a emissions of SO_2 for the previous calendar year (see Appendix D Rain Permit).
-M7 SO 2 General Standard Monitoring 40 CFR 72.9(c)(1) WAC 173-406-106 Req-27 Emissions from the Auxiliary Boiler must not exceed: EU-3 M8 Auxiliary Boiler PollutantEmission LimitNitrogen oxides12.0 ppmvd @ 3% O2 (1-hour average)Carbon monoxide50 ppmvd @ 3% O2 (1-hour average)PM100.3 pounds per hour (1-hour average)PM2.50.3 pounds per hour (1-hour average)Reference Methods:EPA Methods 7E, 10, 201A (EPA Method an alternative if all PM is assumed to be PM2.5), and 202.
+Req. # Requirement Emission Point Monitoring Req-23 Sampling ports and platforms must be provided on each stack, after the final pollution control device.
+The ports must meet the requirements of 40 CFR 60, Method 20.
+EU-1, EU-2 N/A EFSEC/95-02 Amendment 2, Condition 12 Req-24 Adequate permanent and safe access to the test ports must be provided.
+Other arrangements may be acceptable if approved by EFSEC prior to installation.
+Adequate utilities for sampling and testing equipment must be provided.
+EU-1, EU-2 N/A 40 CFR 60.8(e) WAC 463-78-115 EFSEC/95-02 Amendment 2, Condition 13 Req-25 Operation and maintenance manuals for all equipment that has the potential to affect emissions to the atmosphere must be developed.
+Copies of the manuals must be available to EFSEC or the authorized representative of EFSEC.
+If a failure to follow the requirements of the manuals results in excess emissions that failure may be considered credible evidence that the event was caused by poor or inadequate operation or maintenance for purposes of applying WAC 173-400-107.
+EU-1, EU-2 N/A EFSEC/95-02 Amendment 2, Conditions 19.1 & 19.2 Req-26 Permittee must hold SO 2 allowances not less than the total annual emissions of SO 2 for the previous calendar year (see Appendix D Acid Rain Permit).
+EU-1, EU-2 M7 SO 2 General Standard Monitoring 40 CFR 72.9(c)(1) WAC 173-406-106 Req-27 Emissions from the Auxiliary Boiler must not exceed: EU-3 M8 Auxiliary Boiler PollutantEmission LimitNitrogen oxides12.0 ppmvd @ 3% O2 (1-hour average)Carbon monoxide50 ppmvd @ 3% O2 (1-hour average)PM100.3 pounds per hour (1-hour average)PM2.50.3 pounds per hour (1-hour average)Reference Methods:EPA Methods 7E, 10, 201A (EPA Method 5 is an alternative if all PM is assumed to be PM2.5), and 202.
 Monitoring, M9 Auxiliary Boiler Source Emissions Testing and Performance Monitoring EFSEC/2009-01 Condition 1

-Req. # Requirement Emission Point Monitoring
+Req.# Requirement Emission Point Monitoring

 Req-28 Opacity of emissions from the Auxiliary Boiler must not exceed zero percent for more than three minutes in any one hour period as determined in accordance with EPA Method 9 utilizing data reduction as described in Ecology Method 9A.
 Reference Method: EPA Method 9 with data reduction using Ecology Method 9A EU-3 M2 Visible Emissions

 EFSEC/2009-01 Condition 2

 Req-29 The Auxiliary Boiler must burn only natural gas as fuel.
 EU-3 N/A

 EFSEC/2009-01 Condition 3